noaione/yuusha-shoukan-ln/sources/v05/chapter4.md

 Chronois-san suddenly appears, standing on top of the sea, flusteredly talking Shiro-san out of doing it.
-It seems that after Shiro-san announced that we were going to the sea and disappeared, she searched all the world’s oceans,and looking closely, I could see sweat on her forehead and her shoulders moving up and down.
+It seems that after Shiro-san announced that we were going to the sea and disappeared, she searched all the world’s oceans, and looking closely, I could see sweat on her forehead and her shoulders moving up and down.
 It’s just, errr, it might be bad for me to say this...
 If you’re going to stand on top of the ocean, please don’t stand in the waters in front of me.